suzam4444/induction-program/README.md

 I would like to mention something special about **GNDEC** – the environment here is truly motivational.
 It encourages us to build a successful future.
 The **teachers are extremely helpful, kind-hearted**, and maintain strong connections with the students, which creates a positive learning atmosphere.

 ## 🍎 Health & Nutrition Talk
-A special session was also conducted by a teacher (I unfortunately don't remember their name), where we were taught about **diet, food habits, and nutrition**.
+A special session was also conducted by a teacher **Arashdeep Singh**, where we were taught about **diet, food habits, and nutrition**.
 This was especially helpful for me as it cleared many of my doubts, particularly regarding **whey protein**.

 ## 👨‍💻 GitHub Introduction by Seniors